MarcosBouzon/jobfinder/README.md

 # jobfinder

 A simple application for searching jobs in LinkedIn.
-As of 2023, LinkedIn doesn't provides an API endpoint to fetch jobs.
-This project uses Selenium to interact with LinkedIn website and fetch the jobs as background task that runs every two hours.
+The project uses LinkedIn's Voyager API to fetch the jobs as a background task that runs every two hours.

 Notice, this application is mean to run locally, and therefore not ready for production.
 Feel free to modify the project according to your needs.